Mitsurishi/nestjs-microservices/README.md

 Training project consists of 2 microservices: auth - provides JWT authorisation, user CRUD operations and role model; profile - CRUD operations for user's profile

+Microservice architecture pattern used in this app is API gateway

 Messaging between microservices is done by RabbitMQ.
 Each microservice has its own database

 Application runs with docker.
 Each microservice and database runs inside its own container